 Millions of guys around the world watch scientists develop cutting edge treatments and cure countless diseases.
 It makes you ask, “What’s taking so long?”

-The unfortunate truth is that hair physiology is really complicated.
+The unfortunate truth is that hair physiology is complicated.
 Male pattern baldness is determined at the genetic level.
 Short of modifying your genes, there’s no direct treatment for hair loss.
 All we can do is treat the symptoms.

-But even treating the symptoms is a challenge…
+However, even treating the symptoms is a challenge…

 Hair grows in a cycle of distinct phases.
 Sometimes it takes a hair a full year to go through the cycle.